 White grape variety from Crete

-An old indigenous variety, which is also mentioned as "Avidiano", was scattered in old vineyards of Crete.
-It is a lively and productive variety, resistant to heat waves and late in Dafnes.
+An old indigenous cultivar, which is also mentioned as "Avidiano".
+Vines of Vidiano were scattered among other varieties in the old vineyards of Crete.
+It is a vigorous and productive variety, late-ripening in the Dafnes vineyard and resistant to heat.
 Vidiano gives us wines with rich, fruity aromas, full body and balanced acidity.
-The strong points of Vidiano are its volume and durability over time.
-Two characteristics that make it unique since there are a few varieties in Greece that give such characteristics.
+The strong points of the wine are its volume, its ageing potential and its suprising evolution over time.
+Those three characteristics make it unique, since there aren’t many varieties in Greece featuring such qualities.

 The history of the grape variety

-One version, perhaps the most reliable for its origins, is that it comes from the Prefecture of Heraklion.
-The "Vidis", an old family of Venetian patricians, are mentioned in documents of 1249 as inhabitants of Chandakas (Heraklion) and owned manors in the area of Vathipetro, in the prefecture of Lassithi.
+Another version, perhaps the most reliable for its origins, is that it comes from the Prefecture of Lassithi.
+The "Vidis", an old family of Venetian patricians, are mentioned in documents of 1249 as inhabitants of Chandakas (Heraklion) and owned manors in the Prefecture of Lassithi.
 The current Vidiani Monastery located on the northwest side of the Lassithi plateau is built on the "metochio di Vidi" or "Vidiano", the old property of this family.

-A second version is that Vidiano originates from the prefecture of Rethymno.
+A third version is that Vidiano originates from the Prefecture of Rethymno.

 By the end of the 20th century, the variety had really been forgotten.

-There were scattered vines in the old vineyards, among other varieties, throughout the prefecture of Heraklion.
-It was also cultivated in the region of Lassithi where is located the Holy Monastery of Panagia Vidiani, northwest of the Lassithi Plateau.
+There were scattered vines in the old multivarietal vineyards, throughout the Prefecture of Heraklion.
+It was also cultivated in the region of Lassithi, where is located the Holy Monastery of Panagia Vidiani, northwest of the Lassithi Plateau.

-Thanks to the intense interest of the winemakers of Crete, material was searched and found there and thus the variety was revived and developed.
-The old vines of Vidiano were, as a rule in all varieties, self-rooted.
-After the advent of phylloxera, the cultivation of the variety with self-rooted vines was limited and since then, the use of grafted American roots is mandatory.
+Thanks to the intense efforts of the winemakers of Crete, very old, self-rooted vines were located in Rethymno and thus the variety was revived and developed in mono-varietal vineyards.
+After the advent of phylloxera, the cultivation of self-rooted vines was limited and the use of grafted American roots is mandatory.

 VIDIANO GRAPE VARIETY

-The presence of calcium carbonate neutralizes the acidity of the soil, with the pH ranging from 7 to 8.5, which is ideal for the absorption of most trace elements by the plant.
+The presence of calcium carbonate that neutralizes the acidity of the soil, in connection with the pH that ranges from 7 to 8.5, is ideal for the absorption of most trace elements by the plant.

-Calcium carbonate also improves soil structure, ensuring good drainage and good temperature.
-These soil characteristics contribute to the good phenolic and technological ripening of the grapes and therefore to the production of wines, with rich structure and volume, intensity in colour and balanced acidity.
+Calcium carbonate also improves soil structure, ensuring good drainage and good soil temperature.
+These soil characteristics contribute to the good phenolic and technological ripening of the grapes and therefore to the production of wines with rich structure and volume, intensity in colour and balanced acidity.

-The relief of the wider area is formed by about 3 main hills, almost parallel to each other, extending from the northern part of the prefecture to the south at an altitude of 300-500m.
+The vineyards in Dafnes area are located northeast of Psiloritis Mountain, which is the highest of the island, with an altitude 2456m.
+The relief of the wider area is formed by rolling hills, almost parallel to each other, extending from the northern part of the prefecture to the south at an altitude of 300-500m.
+The vineyards are planted on the slopes of these hills, east or west oriented.

-The elongated valleys that are formed between the hill ranges channel, like natural canals, the cool air from the Cretan Sea to the center of the prefecture, maintaining the temperature at very good levels in summer.
-Rainfall is rare during the summer, so plants and grapes remain healthy.
+The elongated valleys that are formed between the hills serve as natural canals, transferring the conducive chilled breeze from Cretan Sea to the center of the prefecture, maintaining the temperature at the slopes at very good levels all around summer.
+Rainfall is rare during the summer, so plants and grapes avoid virus infections.

-The cultivation of vines in the area for many centuries since the time of Venetian rule is due to this unique microclimate described above.
+Due to this unique microclimate the cultivation of vines in the area is lasting for many centuries and written historical sources can be found since the time of Venetian rule from 11th to 15th century AD.

 Lately, we apply long Guyot pruning, which corrects this imbalance, resulting in controlled production in both quality and quantity.